cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 ### Timeout Upgrade Process

-It is possible for the connection upgrade process to timeout on TRY.
-This may be because of a liveness issue, or because the UPGRADE_TRY transaction simply cannot pass on the counterparty; for example, the upgrade feature may not be enabled on the counterparty chain.
+It is possible for the connection upgrade process to stall indefinitely on UPGRADE_TRY if the UPGRADE_TRY transaction simply cannot pass on the counterparty; for example, the upgrade feature may not be enabled on the counterparty chain.

 In this case, we do not want the initializing chain to be stuck indefinitely in the `UPGRADE_INIT` step.
 Thus, the `UpgradeInit` message will contain a `TimeoutHeight` and `TimeoutTimestamp`.
 The counterparty chain is expected to reject `UpgradeTry` message if the specified timeout has already elapsed.